tonai/Lightning-talks/JavaScript/02_jQuery/01_jQuery-survival-guide.md

 jQuery('html').children('body').find('h1');
 ```

-The `jQuery.end()` method ends the most recent filtering operation in the current chain and return the set of matched elements to its previous state.
+The `.end()` method ends the most recent filtering operation in the current chain and return the set of matched elements to its previous state.

 Example :
 ```JavaScript